 I may do that someday, but I cannot do it yet.

 I don’t think I am incompetent.
-But I have failed to pull on every thread — thanks mostly to the fog of strange stabbing pains and nausea-tinged weariness.
+But I have failed to pull on every thread — thanks mostly to the fog of nausea-tinged weariness and strange stabbing pains.

 How I will try to save my life